How To Drill A Hole In Silverware With This Simple Trick

 Gathering Your Tools

-• Safety Gear: Wear safety goggles and gloves to protect yourself from debris and sharp edges.
+• Safety Gear: Goggles and gloves to protect your eyes and hands from metal shavings.

 6 Easy Steps to Drill A Hole In Silverware